 The November meeting of Women in Telecoms & Technology (WiTT) celebrated women entrepreneurs in tech with a panel discussion among leading women who have founded, grown, sold, and promoted businesses in the tech sector.
 Our women entrepreneurs event was timed to take place immediately after Global Entrepreneurship Week, which ran from 12-18 November this year.

-Audrey Mandela, WiTT Chair and co-founder of Multimap.com, chaired the panel.
-She was joined by:
+Audrey Mandela, WiTT Chair and co-founder of Multimap.com, chaired the panel (far right).
+She was joined by (from left to right):

 - Bethany Koby, Co-founder and CEO, Tech Will Save Us; and